 Noon on Monday 15 April – CSP will advise proposing groups if their motion requires rewording or any other action required.

-Wednesday 1 May – deadline for ARC delegates to register.
+Wednesday 1 May – deadline for ARC delegates to register online.

 Friday 10 May – motions approved for debate will be published on the CSP website.
 Submit an amendment if you don’t fully agree with the wording.

 Noon on Monday 20 May – deadline for groups to submit amendments to other groups’ motions.

 Wednesday 22 May – deadline for representative substitutes to register for ARC.

 The ARC Constitution allows the following groups of members to submit up to THREE motions:

 The deadline for submitting motions and fringe meetings has now closed.
 Submitted motions will be considered by the ARC Agenda Committee at its meetings on 20 March and 2 May.
 Motions approved for debate will be published here on Friday 10 May.